-1 2 3 Carefully remove the distal balloon cover from the delivery system.
-Set up two (2) additional sterile bowls with at least 100 mL of sterile physiological saline to thoroughly rinse the Qualcrimp crimping accessory.
-Completely submerge the Qualcrimp crimping accessory in the first bowl and gently compress it to ensure Qualcrimp crimping accessory.
-3 Completely submerge the Qualcrimp crimping accessory in the first bowl and gently compress it to ensure complete saline absorption.
+Step Procedure 1 Set up two (2) additional sterile bowls with at least 100 mL of sterile, physiological saline to thoroughly rinse the Qualcrimp crimping accessory.
+2 Completely submerge the Qualcrimp crimping accessory in the first bowl and gently compress it to ensure complete saline absorption.
 Slowly swirl the Qualcrimp crimping accessory for a minimum of 1 minute.
 Repeat this process in the second bowl.
-4 Remove the valve from the holder and remove the ID tag.
-5 Attach the 2-piece crimp stopper to the base of the crimper and click into place.
-6 With the crimper in the open position, gently place the valve into the crimper aperture.
-Gradually crimp the valve until it fits into the Qualcrimp crimping accessory.
-7 Place the Qualcrimp crimping accessory over the valve making sure the valve is parallel to the edge of the Qualcrimp crimping accessory.
-8 Place the valve and Qualcrimp crimping accessory in crimper aperture.
-Insert the delivery system coaxially within the valve with the orientation of the valve on the delivery system as described below: Antegrade approach: Inflow (outer skirt end) of the valve towards the proximal end of the delivery system.
+3 Remove the valve from the holder and remove the ID tag.
+4 Attach the 2-piece crimp stopper to the base of the crimper and click into place.
+5 With the crimper in the open position, gently place the valve into the crimper aperture.
+Gradually crimp the valve (if necessary) until it fits into the Qualcrimp crimping accessory.
+6 Place the Qualcrimp crimping accessory over the valve making sure the valve is parallel to the edge of the Qualcrimp crimping accessory.
+7 Place the valve and Qualcrimp crimping accessory in the crimper aperture.
+Insert the delivery system coaxially within the valve.
+The orientation of the valve on the delivery system is described below: Antegrade approach: Inflow (outer skirt end) of the valve towards the proximal end of the delivery system.
 Retrograde approach: Inflow (outer skirt end) of the valve towards the distal end of the delivery system.
-9 Crimp the valve between the internal shoulders until it reaches the Qualcrimp Stop located on the 2-piece Crimp Stopper.
-NOTE: Do not crimp over the proximal internal shoulder during this step.
-10 Gently remove the Qualcrimp crimping accessory from the valve.
-Remove the Qualcrimp Stop from the Final Stop, leaving the Final Stop in place.
-11 Ensure the valve is within the crimper aperture and fully crimp the valve until it reaches the Final Stop and hold for 5 seconds.
-NOTE: Ensure the valve is coaxial within the crimper aperture and remains between the two internal shoulders of the delivery system.
-NOTE: Do not crimp over the proximal internal shoulder during this step.
-12 Ensure the valve is within the crimper aperture and repeat the full crimp of the valve and hold for 5 seconds.
-NOTE: Do not crimp over the proximal internal shoulder during this step.
-13 Align the valve so that only the outer skirt is within the crimper aperture and crimp to the Final Stop and hold for 5 seconds.
-14 Align the valve so that only half of the outer skirt is within the crimper aperture and crimp to the Final Stop and hold for 5 seconds.
-15 Align the valve so that the entire valve is within the crimper aperture and crimp to the Final Stop and hold for 5 seconds.